 SMC maintains a website that contains a variety of materials and resources related to stormwater management.
-The website provide information about IEPA's NPDES Stormwater Program, provide information about stormwater best management practices (BMPs), allow for download of stormwater management-related publications and documents, provide notices of upcoming meetings and ongoing projects, includes watershed plans and watershed workgroup information, and provide links to a number of other stormwater management-related resources
+The website provides information about IEPA's NPDES Stormwater Program, provide information about stormwater best management practices (BMPs), allow for download of stormwater management-related publications and documents, provide notices of upcoming meetings and ongoing projects, includes watershed plans and watershed workgroup information, and provide links to a number of other stormwater management-related resources

-- Maintain and update the portion of the SMC website dedicated to IEPA's NPDES Stormwater Program with resources such as model ordinances, case studies, brochures, and links including information related to climate change. - Make "The Big Picture: Water Quality, Regulations & NPDES" presentation available to Lake County MS4s.
+- Maintain and update the portion of the SMC website dedicated to IEPA's NPDES Stormwater Program with resources such as model ordinances, case studies, brochures, and links including information related to climate change. - Make "The Big Picture: Water Quality, Regulations & NPDES" presentation available to Lake County MS4s. - Make available via the Lake County SMC website, Community Awareness Illicit Discharge Education and Elimination Videos.
+The online videos are available in English and Spanish; English version, (URL hyperlink); Spanish version (URL hyperlink).